 Welcome to the Lawrenceville Historical Society

-Since its founding in 1982, the Lawrenceville Historical Society (LHS) has been true to its mission of preserving and promoting the rich history of the Lawrenceville neighborhood.
-For thirty years, the LHS has been widely recognized in the historical community for its distinguished public lecture series, its walking tours, house tours, church tour, and publication of an outstanding newsletter and three books.
+Since its founding in 1982, the Lawrenceville Historical Society (LHS) has been true to its mission of preserving and promoting the rich history of Pittsburgh’s Lawrenceville neighborhood.
+For thirty-seven years, the LHS has been widely recognized in the historical community for its distinguished public lecture series, its walking tours, house tours, church tour, and publication of an outstanding newsletter and three books.
+We also contributed to Arcadia Publishing’s Lawrenceville book by Joann Cantrell and James Wudarczyk.

 An all-volunteer organization with nominal dues, the Lawrenceville Historical Society is open to any person with an interest in history or the community.